amelialwx/AC215_PlatePals/README.md

 Here is our deployed app on a single VM in GCP:
 ![ansible_deployment](assets/ansible_deployment.png)

-*Deployment Container* This container helps manage building and deployeing all our app containers.
+The deployment container helps manage building and deployeing all our app containers.
 The deployment is to GCP and all docker images go to GCR.

 To run the deployment container: